repeaterjs/repeater/docs/02_overview.md

 ## Acknowledgments

 Thanks to Clojure’s `core.async` for inspiring the basic data structure and algorithm for pushing and pulling values.
-The implementation of repeater methods is more or less based on [this video](https://vimeo.com/100518968) explaining `core.async` internals.
+The implementation of repeaters is more or less based on [this presentation](https://vimeo.com/100518968) explaining `core.async` internals.

 Thanks to [this StackOverflow answer](https://stackoverflow.com/a/47214496/1825413) for providing a helpful overview of the different types of async APIs available in javascript.